-Here the testicle is located above its natural position in the scrotum, but still outside the abdominal cavity.
+The testicle is located above its natural position in the scrotum, but still outside the abdominal cavity.
 Tension from the external musculature of the body wall prevents normal descent into the scrotum.

-Here the testicle is located inside the abdominal cavity residing in a position along its pathway of natural descent.
+The testicle is located inside the abdominal cavity residing in a position along its pathway of natural descent.
 In such a position, it is not amenable to future examination by a physician, and it is at risk of becoming cancerous.

-Here the testicle may be found in regions not in the usual pathway of descent into the scrotum.
+The testicle may be found in regions not in the usual pathway of descent into the scrotum.
 Five major sites of ectopia are perineum, femoral canal, superficial inguinal pouch, suprapubic area, and contralateral scrotal pouch.
 The etiology is believed to be misdirected attachment to the scrotum.

 Such a phenomena of absent testicle can be bilateral (affecting both sides).
 It is believed to be associated with in utero torsion, vascular insult, or agenesis.